slux83/hosts-agent-patrol/README.md

 ## Configuration
 The file src/main/resources/application_example.yml can be used as starting point for configuring your users and hosts.
 The file has to be passed to the running spring boot instance `--spring.config.location=PATH`.

-An example of the configuration file, is reported here below:
+An example of the configuration file, is reported below:
 ```
 spring:
   application: